dseguy/changedBehavior/behavior/onlyFirstByte.rst

 ______
 .. code-block:: output

-   PHP Warning:  Only the first byte will be assigned to the string offset in /codes/onlyFirstByte.php on line 9
+   PHP Warning:  Only the first byte will be assigned to the string offset

-   Warning: Only the first byte will be assigned to the string offset in /codes/onlyFirstByte.php on line 9 ab
+   Warning: Only the first byte will be assigned to the string offset ab